samirm00/restful-courses/README.md

 # Courses RESTful API

-> A RESTful API allows the user to get all course , get one course by id, update or delete a course.
+> A RESTful API allows the user to get all courses , get one course by id, update or delete a course.

 ## Table of contents